Updated on 16/01/2023

 The benefits of a winning Customer Experience

 The results of this simple strategy have been outstanding.
 For example, the number of negative user comments reduced by 47% for the 3G network and by 34% for the 4G network, while customer retention increased considerably.
+Now we are dealing with 5G!

 This shows that you can market not only through pure communication operations, but also by working within your organization.
 As always, however, the necessary condition is to be on top of what your users are saying and experiencing by analyzing their comments and behaviors so you know exactly which tensions to address.